 Real-World Evidence Collaborative

-The 21st Century Cures Act and the sixth Prescription Drug User Fee Act (PDUFA VI) set milestones for FDA to explore the use of RWE in regulatory decision-making.
-To inform FDA as it works to meet these milestones, the Duke-Margolis Center for Health Policy RWE Collaborative engages stakeholders to guide high-priority efforts aimed at improving the development and use of RWE.
-The Collaborative also strives to drive progress in the use of real-world data and evidence to improve patient treatment options and outcomes more broadly.
-Guided by an advisory group consisting of leaders representing medical product developers, payers, research groups, providers, patient networks, and regulators, the RWE Collaborative is interested in the following 2022 priorities:
+The Duke-Margolis Center for Health Policy engages stakeholders through the RWE Collaborative to guide high-priority efforts aimed at improving the development and use of RWE.
+The RWE Collaborative’s work is intended to drive progress in RWE policy and help inform regulatory agencies, including the FDA, and other key stakeholders with a vested interest in informing the present and future of RWE policy.
+Using RWD and RWE can improve patient treatment options and outcomes more broadly, and the RWE Collaborative strives to be at the forefront.
+Guided by an Advisory Group of leaders representing medical product developers, payers, research groups, providers, patient networks, and regulators, the RWE Collaborative is engaged in the following 2023 priorities:

-Regulatory Acceptability of Real-World Data and Real-World Evidence...New methods of collecting data and evaluating evidence necessitates new rules for the road.
-This workstream looks at where regulatory policy is and where it needs to go in order to make RWD and RWE work for all stakeholders.
+Regulatory Acceptability of Real-World Data and Real-World Evidence…New methods of collecting data and evaluating evidence necessitates new regulatory policies and requirements.
+This workstream looks at where regulatory policy is and whether it needs to go to make RWD and RWE work for all stakeholders.

 The Real-World Evidence Collaborative is led by Research Director, Rachele Hendricks-Sturrup, DHSc, MSc, MA.
 To learn more about the group's efforts, please contact her at rachele.hendricks.sturrup@duke.edu